Irene Strickland-Dollarhide

-Funeral services for Irene Strickland-Dollarhide will be at noon Feb.
+Funeral services for Irene Strickland-Dollarhide will be at 2 p.m.
+Feb.
 12 at Heritage Funeral Home in Harker Heights.

 Mrs.Strickland-Dollarhide died Jan.
 19, 2022, after a lengthy illness.
 She was born July 20, 1941, to Frank and Julia Drum in Colón, Panama.